 “Ensure the bedroom provides clear space to walk around without bumping into furniture.
 Can the windows be easily reached by your guests and are they simple to open and close?”

-If you are planning to go wheelchair friendly then you’ll have to think about entrance ramps and ensuring all doors are sufficiently wide.
-It’s also important to think about cupboard height and the height of fixtures and fittings in the bathroom and bedroom.
+If you are planning to go wheelchair friendly then you’ll have to think about entrance ramps and ensure all doors are of sufficient width.
+It’s also important to think about cupboard heights and the height of fixtures and fittings in the bathroom and bedroom.